Season 1, Episode 1: Pilot12 September 1994

 11 November 1998

 While Charlie, Kirsten, Bailey, Julia and their friends take turns for a bedside vigil for Daphne who's still in the hospital, Claudia delays returning home to her boarding school to help Charlie around the house.
-Meanwhile, Maggie's anger overflows at both Ned and Julia after she learns from Griffin about their affair.
+Meanwhile, Maggie's anger overflows at both Ned and Julia after she learns from her visit to the Salinger home about their affair.
 Also, Sarah begins to have second thoughts about intimacy with Bailey over the pregnancies of Daphne and Hannah.

 Season 5, Episode 7: Tender Age18 November 1998